nebtex/menshend/README.md

 ## Thanks

-without the projects in this list, menshend would not exist
+without these projects, menshend would not exist.

 - [Vault](https://github.com/hashicorp/vault), that act as the central policy manager